LLNL/quandary/Readme.md

 ## Running
 The code builds into the executable `main`.
 It takes one argument being the name of the config file.
 The config file `AxC.cfg`, lists all possible config options.
-It is currently set to run the Alice-Cavity testcase (3x20 levels).
+It is currently set to run the Alice-Cavity testcase (3x20 levels):
-* `./main AxC.cfg` for serial run
+* `./main AxC.cfg`
-* `srun -n36 ./main AxC.cfg` for parallel run using 36 cores